 Education Law Center, along with a coalition of more than a dozen education advocacy organizations from across the commonwealth, has launched a campaign to increase state funding for the 100 most underfunded school districts in Pennsylvania.
 Pennsylvania has some of the nation’s widest gaps between wealthy and poor school districts.

 Public school students in Pennsylvania will soon have their day in court.
-A Commonwealth Court order released April 1 has tentatively scheduled a trial start date of September 9, 2021, in a historic lawsuit challenging Pennsylvania’s school funding system.
+A Commonwealth Court order released April 1 tentatively scheduled a trial start date of September 9, 2021, in a historic lawsuit challenging Pennsylvania’s school funding system.
+[Note: On Aug.
+18, the date was pushed back one month to Oct.
+12.]

 Attorneys expect the trial to last several weeks.
 The trial dates will be set at a pretrial conference on June 21, the order said.
 Read the press release here.